-Atco is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Atco is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Atco who work in office and administrative support (14.13%), sales jobs (11.91%), and management occupations (8.34%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Atco is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Atco is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Atco who work in office and administrative support (13.42%), sales jobs (10.38%), and teaching (7.74%).

 Also of interest is that Atco has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Atco citizens is a little higher than the average for US cities and towns: 22.31% of adults in Atco have at least a bachelor's degree.
+The citizens of Atco are slightly better educated than the national average of 21.84% for all cities and towns, with 23.64% of adults in Atco having a bachelor's degree or advanced degree.

-The per capita income in Atco in 2010 was $29,265, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,060 for a family of four.
+The per capita income in Atco in 2010 was $28,193, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $112,772 for a family of four.
 However, Atco contains both very wealthy and poor people as well.